justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 `# wifi-menu`
   -- select router, I used default name, type in router password

-  *** If you have ethernet and installed dhcpch (not sure if comes standard already) you can use:
+  *** If you have ethernet and installed dhcpcd (not sure if comes standard already) you can use:
      `# systemctl start NetworkManager`

 `# pacman xorg-server xorg`